bobdadada/cavag/docs/mirror.md

 #### 1. Mirror

 In many cases, we need the optical properties of the surface of  an object.
-The most easily measured optical properties are reflectivity $R$, transmittance $T$, and loss $L$.
+The most easily measured optical properties are reflectivity $\mathcal{R}$, transmittance $\mathcal{T}$, and loss $\mathcal{L}$.
 Here, we define classes related to the mirror surface, which can be regarded as a surface with a thickness of $0$.

 ----